-Our global KYS process helps us determine the levels of social, environmental and financial risks associated with a supplier.
-The KYS process ensures that while selecting, contracting and working with suppliers and outsourcing partners, both regulatory and policy requirements are respected and complied to.
-These requirements stem from areas such as procurement, our know your customer corporate client screening process, Financial Economic Crimes, Anti-Bribery and Corruption, Environmental and Social Risk, sustainability, and the UK Modern Slavery Act.
+Our global Know Your Supplier (KYS) process helps us determine the levels of social, environmental and financial risks associated with a supplier.
+The KYS process ensures that while selecting, contracting and working with suppliers and outsourcing partners, both regulatory and policy requirements are respected and complied with.
+These requirements stem from areas such as procurement, our know your customer corporate client screening process and legislation in relation to Financial Economic Crime, Anti-Bribery and Corruption, Environmental and Social Risk, Sustainability and Modern Slavery.

-Within this KYS process, suppliers with a spend above a yearly threshold are taken through different levels of due diligence, each level having various dependencies.
-Suppliers that successfully complete this process and attain 'qualified' status are ready to become potential ING suppliers.
-One of the questions addressed to our suppliers in this process specifically refers to the Modern Slavery Act.
-Our approach, including that specific question, will lead to having more informed decisions on the important topic of human rights and our supply chain.
+Within our KYS process, suppliers with a spend above a yearly threshold are taken through different levels of due diligence, each level having various dependencies.
+In the first level suppliers are screened for various risks and performance such as Environmental and Social risk.
+Suppliers that are required further due diligence must confirm and acknowledge that they do and will comply with specific ING policies.
+One of the questions addressed to our suppliers in this process specifically refers to legislation in relation to Modern Slavery, including human rights (e.g. protection of human rights, no human rights abuses) and labour (e.g. no forced and compulsory labour, abolish harmful child labour).
+Our approach, including that specific question, will lead to having more informed decisions on the important topic of human rights in our supply chain.
+Suppliers that successfully complete the full KYS process, attain "Qualified" status and are ready to become potential ING suppliers.